 - Start your slow cooker on high heat and place butter and chicken broth in the bottom.
 Allow it to start melting while you chop your potatoes.

 - Add potatoes and top with garlic and dill.
-Cover and cook for 3-4 hours.
+Cover and cook for 3-4 hours on high heat.
 The cook time will vary greatly depending on the size you cut your potatoes.
 Cook until soft and easily mashed with a fork.

 - When soft, add sour cream and milk.
 Then using an electric hand mixer directly into the slow cooker pot, mash the potatoes.